HowTo: Node Red - Control GPIO of an ESPEasy device

 Import Node Red code

 In this section you will find the Node Red code you need.
-How you can import this into your NodeRed environment is described in the article NodeRed - Import and export Node code.
+How you can import this into your NodeRed environment is in the article NodeRed - import and export node code described.

-In order to be able to use the node code linked below with your ESPEasy device, you have to make a few changes.
+To use the node code linked below with your ESPEasy device, you need to make a few changes.
 These are described in the next section.

 View of the Node Red Flow in the configuration interface.